home-assistant/operating-system/.github/ISSUE_TEMPLATE.md

 <!--
 - Is the problem reproducible?
 - Has this been working before (is this a regression?)
-- Has there been attempt to rule out harware issues? (different SD card etc.)
+- Has there been attempt to rule out hardware issues? (different SD card etc.)
 -->